50 Govt Agencies Yet to Remit N2.78tn to Federation Account - THISDAYLIVE

 Ndubuisi Francis and James Emejo in Abuja

-No fewer than 50 Government-Owned Enterprises (GOEs) are yet to remit about N2.78 trillion to the Federation Account as operating surpluses in line with the provisions of the law.
+No fewer than 50 Government-Owned Enterprises (GOEs) are yet to remit about N2.78 trillion into the Federation Account as operating surpluses in line with the provisions of extant laws.

 The Fiscal Responsibility Act 2007, mandates any government agency that generates revenue to remit 80 per cent of its operating surplus to the Consolidated Revenue Fund (CRF) account.